Table of Contents

 Know Your Meme

-Know Your Meme (KYM) is a wiki for memes and viral phenomenon, founded in 2007 and had ended up becoming mainstream in 2011.24)25) The wiki has sullied the definition of a 'meme', which were essentially “secret online in-jokes” back then, but removing the 'secret' and 'in-joke' components have crafted this 'rapid humor' ecosystem that sources their relatively bland humor from Reddit, TikTok, Twitter, etc.
+Know Your Meme (KYM) is a wiki for memes and viral phenomenon, founded in 2007, and it had ended up becoming mainstream in 2011.24)25) The wiki has sullied the definition of a 'meme', which were essentially “secret online in-jokes” back then, but removing the 'secret' and 'in-joke' components have crafted this 'rapid humor' ecosystem that sources their relatively bland humor from Reddit, TikTok, Twitter, etc.

 In addition, the wiki relies on a restrictive 'editorship' system for every single page which severely limits the number of people allowed to edit certain articles, some galleries are just stolen softcore pornography,26) political biases tend to shine in certain articles (e.g. GamerGate, Poljak), and some of their articles ironically omit or lack critical information that it was supposedly designed to combat.